2020 Canada Gairdner Award Winners Announced

 Awarded “For identifying and elucidating the genetic architecture of neurological and psychiatric diseases, including ALS, autism and schizophrenia, and his leadership in the field of Open Science.”

-The Work: Dr. Rouleau has identified over 20 genetic risk factors predisposing to a range of brain disorders, both neurological and psychiatric, involving either neurodevelopmental processes or degenerative events.
+Dr. Rouleau has identified over 20 genetic risk factors predisposing to a range of brain disorders, both neurological and psychiatric, involving either neurodevelopmental processes or degenerative events.
 He has defined a novel disease mechanism for diseases related to repeat expansions that are at play in some of the most severe neurodegenerative conditions.
 He has significantly contributed to the understanding of the role of de novo variants in autism and schizophrenia.
 In addition, he has made important advances for various neuropathies, in particular for amyotrophic lateral sclerosis (ALS) where he was involved in the identification of the most prevalent genetic risk factors -which in turn are now the core of innumerable ALS studies worldwide.

 Dr. Rouleau has also played a pioneering role in the practice of Open Science (OS), transforming the Montreal Neurological Institute-Hospital (The Neuro) into the first OS institution in the world.
 The Neuro now uses OS principles to transform research and care and accelerate the development of new treatments for patients through Open Access, Open Data, Open Biobanking, Open Early Drug Discovery and non-restrictive intellectual property.

-The Impact: The identification of genetic risk factors has a number of significant consequences.
+The identification of genetic risk factors has a number of significant consequences.
 First, allowing for more accurate genetic counselling, which reduces the burden of disease to affected individuals, parents and society.
 A revealing case is Andermann syndrome, a severe neurodevelopmental and neurodegenerative condition that was once relatively common in the Saguenay-Lac-St-Jean region of Quebec.
 Now this disease has almost disappeared from that population.
 Second, identifying the causative gene allows the development of treatments.
 For instance, his earlier work on a form of ALS linked to the superoxide dismutase-1 gene (SOD1) opened up studies that are now the focal point of phase 2 clinical studies showing great promise.

 By acting as a living lab for the last couple of years, The Neuro is spearheading the practice of Open Science (OS).
 The Neuro is also engaging stakeholders across Canada with the goal of formalizing a national OS alliance for the neurosciences.
 Dr. Rouleau’s work in OS contributes fundamentally to the transformation of the very ecosystem of science by stimulating new thinking and fostering communities of sharing.
 Inspired by The Neuro’s vision, the global science community is reflecting on current research conventions and collaborative projects, and the momentum for OS is gaining a foothold in organizations and institutions in all corners of the earth.